-3. A romantic dinner in Rome, a perfect date idea
+A romantic dinner in Rome, a perfect date idea

 With so many restaurants and beautiful views, it won’t be hard to find the perfect restaurant for a romantic date or if you want to treat yourself during your honeymoon in Rome.

 Do you need some examples of Rome romantic restaurants?
-Surrounded by dim lights and a beautiful, recently revamped décor at the very central Casa Coppelle (Via delle Coppelle 49), SAID (Via Tiburtina 135) chocolate factory in San Lorenzo neighbourhood, perfect for dinner or aperitif, their chocolate-based cocktails are delicious, Antico Arco (Piazzale Aurelio 7), a fantastic restaurant on the Janiculum Hill, or Il Pagliaccio (Via dei Banchi Vecchi 129/a), classy decor and great food.
+Surrounded by dim lights and a beautiful, recently revamped décor at the very central Casa Coppelle (Via delle Coppelle 49), SAID (Via Tiburtina 135) chocolate factory in San Lorenzo neighborhood, perfect for dinner or aperitif, their chocolate-based cocktails are delicious, Antico Arco (Piazzale Aurelio 7), a fantastic restaurant on the Janiculum Hill, or Il Pagliaccio (Via dei Banchi Vecchi 129/a), classy decor and great food.

-Find more great restaurants in Rome in our new eBook “Tasting Rome by Neighbourhood“.
+Find more great restaurants in Rome in our eBook “Tasting Rome by Neighbourhood“.
 You will have a choice of five fantastic itineraries to explore the lesser-known areas of the city with your other half!

-4. A couple spa package, one of the best romantic things to do in Rome
+A couple spa package, one of the best romantic things to do in Rome

 If you want to spoil and surprise your other half, this is definitely one of the best things to do in Rome for couples.

-5. Book a romantic hotel in Rome
+Book a romantic hotel in Rome

 With so many romantic hotels in Rome, you will be spoilt for choice.
-There are many hotels that offer packages and shape their services with couples in the lookout for some romance in mind.
+There are many hotels that offer packages and shape their services with couples on the lookout for some romance in mind.
 And I’m not talking only about special rates, but the stay itself.

-HT6 Hotel in the city centre, in the heart of the Jewish quarter, has rooms particularly thought for couples.
+HT6 Hotel in the city center, in the heart of the Jewish quarter, has rooms particularly thought for couples.
 Some have a private Jacuzzi, some others even a private Turkish bath, some feature a chromotherapy shower.

-A favourite among the best hotels for couples in Rome is SuiteSistina For Lovers located between the Spanish Steps and Barberini.
+A favorite among the best hotels for couples in Rome is SuiteSistina For Lovers located between the Spanish Steps and Barberini.
 The rooms are very charming, the decoration glamorous and romantic with round beds and warm, dim lights.
 Alongside the most modern comforts, some accommodations feature a private Jacuzzi perfect for romantic evenings in Rome.

-If you need more date ideas in Rome, you can head to Monte Mario Hill, the tallest viewpoint in Rome called Zodiaco or also “Vialetto degli Innamorati”, Lovers’ Walkway.
+If you need more date ideas in Rome, you can head to Monte Mario Hill, the tallest viewpoint in Rome called Zodiaco, or also “Vialetto degli Innamorati”, Lovers’ Walkway.
 You can reach this spot through Via Trionfale and Mellini Park (here is the map).
-Thanks to the altitude, here is the Astronomical Observatory and the view the best in Rome, much appreciated also by German poet Goethe.
+Thanks to the altitude, here is the Astronomical Observatory and the view the best in Rome, much appreciated also by the German poet Goethe.

-If you can’t make it to any of the panoramic viewpoints, don’t worry, you can admire great city views from many places in the city centre, such as the Terrace of the Vittoriano complex in Piazza Venezia, St. Peter’s Dome and the upper floor of Castel Sant’Angelo (Hadrian Mausoleum).
+If you can’t make it to any of the panoramic viewpoints, don’t worry, you can admire great city views from many places in the city center, such as the Terrace of the Vittoriano complex in Piazza Venezia, St. Peter’s Dome and the upper floor of Castel Sant’Angelo (Hadrian Mausoleum).